alco-company/mortimer-bellis/WORKLOG.md

 * lost the favicon - bring it back
 * pulltorefreshjs - for mobile
 * we need to instantiate the pulltorefresh on the page-controller
+* try to get icons back on mobile

 ### 19/11/2024